jeffrobot494/smart-insurance/docs/Four_Phase_PagedJS_Implementation.md

 ---

-# PHASE 1: Add Print CSS Only (No Code Changes)
+# PHASE 1: Add Print CSS and Test with Browser Print Preview

 ## Goal
-Add proper page margins and page break CSS without changing any JavaScript code.
+Add proper page margins and page break CSS, then test with browser's native print preview to verify the CSS works correctly.

 ## Risk Level
-**Very Low** - CSS only, no functional changes
+**Very Low** - CSS only, no functional changes to PDF generation

+## Important Note
+**html2canvas ignores `@media print` styles**, so the generated PDF will look the same as before.
+This phase validates that our print CSS works with the browser's native print engine before integrating with Paged.js.

 ## Changes
 - **File:** `public/js/templates/default/styles.css`